 Keep in mind that using only one promotional channel will not reach all potential entrants.
 Let’s consider newsletters, for example.
 Even if you manage to have a good open rate, your newsletter will most likely only reach a fraction of your entire affiliate base.

 This is why we recommend using at least two different channels for the promotion, whether it’s social media, personalized emails, a newsletter, or automated messages, depending on your segmentation.

 Build a communication schedule

 Your contest duration will determine how frequently you need to communicate with your affiliates.
 We run a monthly Supermetrics partner contest, which means that we announce the start of a new contest and declare the winner once a month.

 But as pointed out earlier, using more than one promotional channel is preferable.
 Create an email campaign about the contest on your CDP or CRM platform.
-Or send reminders through your affiliate platform, for example closer to the end of the month, to get more entries.
+Or send reminders through your affiliate platform, for example, closer to the end of the month, to get more entries.